 Looking at the map to select my next SOTA Summit I decided to go with the next closest to my home which is GM/SS-222 Duncolm.
-I was happy to do this walk with a local club member Doug MM7DCD who lives nearby and knows the area very well.
+I was happy to do this walk with fellow club member Doug MM7DCD who lives nearby and knows the area very well.

 The weather most of the week and the night prior was miserable with the forecast looking pleasant for our walk, we struck lucky and had outstanding weather conditions.